indiah444/Media-Polarisation-Project/democracy_now_scraper/README.md

     # ECR Configuration
     ECR_REGISTRY_ID=<id_of_ecr_repo_to_store_image>
     ECR_REPO_NAME=<name_of_ecr_repo_to_store_image>
-    IMAGE_NAME=democracy-now-news-scraper-image  # or any other appropriate name
+    IMAGE_NAME=article-analyser-image  # or any other appropriate name
     ```

 ### ☁️ Pushing to the Cloud